CONTENTS

 other

-- Heparin-Induced Thrombocytopenia (HIT) can cause DIC in ~10% of cases (although the two processes are usually separate)
+- Heparin-induced thrombocytopenia 📖 can cause DIC in ~10% of cases (although the two processes are usually separate).

 - Septic patients often have thrombocytopenia without other abnormalities in their coagulation factors (e.g., normal INR and PTT).
 Such patients do not have DIC.

 - A useful feature to sort out HIT vs. DIC is chronicity.
 DIC usually occurs gradually, beginning around the time of admission.
 Alternatively, HIT tends to begin abruptly, more than five days after exposure to heparin.
-The 4-T score may be used to more precisely quantify the risk of HIT (below).
+The 4-T score may be used to quantify the risk of HIT more precisely.

 - Most patients with HIT do not have DIC.
 However, severe HIT may trigger DIC in ~10% of cases.